Get an IRD number for a business, charity or trust

 If you’re starting an organisation that will involve money changing hands, it’ll need its own IRD number.

-When do you need a separate IRD number?
+When do you need a separate IRD number

 If you’re setting up a new business, you’ll need an IRD number for the business if it’s a company, partnership, or a trust or estate.
-If you’re a sole trader, you can use your own IRD number for your business income.

 You’ll also need a separate IRD number if you’re starting a:

-- charity or non-profit organisaton
+- charity or non-profit organisation

 - club or society